 Diversity, Equity and Inclusion Science Consortium

-The College of Health and Human Science (HHS) Diversity, Equity and Inclusion (DEI) Science Consortium is a multidisciplinary research hub for scholars of DEI science and supporting members of diverse backgrounds
+The College of Health and Human Science (HHS) Diversity, Equity and Inclusion (DEI) Science Consortium is a multidisciplinary research hub for scholars of DEI science and diverse supporting members from all backgrounds

 1. Promote DEI research collaborations.

-2. Enhance visibility and accessibility of DEI in science.
+2. Enhance recognition, support, and advocacy for DEI science.

-The DEI Science Consortium is co-directed by Franki Kung, associate professor of industrial-organizational psychology, and Zoe Taylor, associate professor of human development and family science.
+The DEI Science Consortium is co-directed by Franki Kung, associate professor of psychological sciences, and Zoe Taylor, associate professor of human development and family science.

 Questions?
 Please contact us at consortium@purdue.edu.